-The cloud can also manage resources on your behalf that are traditionally handled by a human operator.
-This is less common, and amounts to cognitive debt that you may eventually have to pay:
+The cloud can also manage resources on your behalf that are traditionally handled by a human operator:

-Load balancer
+- Load balancer

 - NFS

+- Hadoop

-- Rancher Kubernetes (among others)
+- Rancher Kubernetes

-- Lots more
+- Container Runtime

 Web Access and Certificates

 The cloud is named Overcloud.
 The web interface uses a non-public certificate authority and can be reached at https://overcloud.cs.uchicago.edu.
 You will have to accept the certificate for all purposes: API, HTTPS, and CLI clients.